Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- Event Handler passing as props can be used in concepts such as Form Handling, User Interaction, State Management, and Callback Function.
+- **Event Handler** passing as props can be used in concepts such as Form Handling, User Interaction, State Management, and Callback Function.

-- Event Function is defined in Parent Component & passed as Props to Child Component, & then Child Component decides when to call Parent Component Event Function.
+- **Event Function** is defined in Parent Component & passed as Props to Child Component, & then Child Component decides when to call Parent Component Event Function.

     So Parent Component pass Event Function as Props as Event Handler to the Child Component.

-- Event Propagation, propagate means moving & Event Propagation means moving each element and the occurrence of the event until it reaches the target event.
+- **Event Propagation**, propagate means moving & Event Propagation means moving each element and the occurrence of the event until it reaches the target event.

     Event Propagation has 3 components (Capture, Target & Bubbling)

-    - Phases of Event Propagation:-
+    - **Phases of Event Propagation**:-

-        - Event Capture means propagating/moving from the Parent Element to the Target Action Element and triggering all occurrence event functions in the path while moving.
+        - **Event Capture** means propagating/moving from the Parent Element to the Target Action Element and triggering all occurrence event functions in the path while moving.

-        - Event Bubbling means propagating/moving from Target Action Element to Parent Element and triggering all occurrence event functions in the path while moving.
+        - **Event Bubbling** means propagating/moving from Target Action Element to Parent Element and triggering all occurrence event functions in the path while moving.

         But to avoid the unwanted bubbling of event functions we have to use